 Adults visit flowers.
 The larvae have been found in wasps nests.

-This species became established in Britain in the 1940s and has very much a southerly distribution with most records coming from south of a line from the Severn Estuary to The Wash, however it seems to be expanding its range.
+This species became established in Britain in the 1940s and until recently it had very much a southerly distribution with most records coming from south of a line from the Severn Estuary to The Wash, however it seems to be expanding its range and is now quite frequently recorded further north.

-Uncommon in Leicestershire and Rutland but possibly increasing in numbers in our area.
+Records of this species have recently become more frequent in Leicestershire and Rutland.
+It seems to be increasing in numbers in our area.

 Enter a town or village to see local records